When it comes to fall crafts for kids, you've been given a perfect opportunity: all those beautiful leaves lying round calling out to be made use of.

 We love autumn crafts for kids and have lots of homeschool art and crafts activities for you to try for all ages.

-To get you inspired, have a look at this lovely use of a fall leaf print to bring home-made paper to life.
+To get you inspired, have a look at these lovely fall leaf prints made by Jeni and her family.

 You'll also see that you can really make some quite fabulous fall leaf crafts just by using what nature has provided.